Session Abstract – PMWC 2024 Silicon Valley

 Biography

-Prachee cofounded Arcadia Science, a science company aiming to transform evolutionary innovations into real world solutions by openly developing more efficient, replicable, and sustainable ways to leverage the biology of diverse organisms.
+Prachee cofounded Arcadia Science, a science company aiming to transform evolutionary innovations into real-world solutions by openly developing more efficient, replicable, and sustainable ways to leverage the biology of diverse organisms.
 She joined Arcadia from her position as Associate Professor of Biochemistry and Cell Biology at the Geisel School of Medicine at Dartmouth College.
-Her PhD is in Neuroscience and her academic career was focused on studying regulation of the ubiquitous cellular antenna, the cilium, using green algae as a model system for which she received the American Society for Cell Biology Junior Award for Excellence in Research.
+Her PhD is in Neuroscience and her academic career was focused on studying the regulation of the ubiquitous cellular antenna, the cilium, using green algae as a model system for which she received the American Society for Cell Biology Junior Award for Excellence in Research.
 She is also a strong advocate for open science, working to innovate in scientific publishing as a director or advisor of several other organizations including ASAPbio and Astera Institute.

 Speaker Profile